Democracy Matters (Ireland): Post-referendum

 The referendum held on 4 October 2013 rejected the abolition bill by 51.73% to 48.27% on a turnout of 39.17%.
 Democracy Matters marked the 100th day after the referendum on 13 January 2014 with a press conference, at which it criticised the government's subsequent inaction on Seanad reform, and presented further plans of its own to that end.

-The group still issues statements regularly on its Facebook page.
+The group occasionally issued statements thereafter on its Facebook page, with its most recent posting having been in October 2019.